-You or your dependents' coverage will terminate:
+You or your dependents' coverage will terminate on the last day of the month after the following events:

+- Death

+- Employment termination;

+- Leave without pay

+- Retirment

+- Elected official's term of office ends;

+- If you chose to cancel coverage to enroll in another plan (i.e. to enroll in other acceptable coverage);

-- On the last day of the month in which your employment terminates; - On the last day of the month in which an elected official's term of office ends; - When the LGHIP is discontinued; - When premium payments cease; - When your unit withdraws from the LGHIP; - If you are eligible pursuant to the ACA, coverage terminates on the last day of the month after the end of the applicable stability period if you do not average 30/130 or more hours per week/month during a subsequent measurement period.
+- When premium payments cease;

+- When your unit withdraws from the LGHIP;

+- If you are eligible pursuant to the ACA, coverage terminates on the last day of the month after the end of the applicable stability period if you do not average 30/130 or more hours per week/month during a subsequent measurement period.